paezha/University-AI-Panel/README.md

 so they might as well get on with the program and try to shape it as best they can.

-## A note on the terms of the debate
+## A note on the terms of the conversation

 A benefit of portraying AI as an *everything tool* (for the proponents of the technology, at least), is that conversations around it quickly